Dual Degree: Master of Public Policy / Juris Doctor

-The Price School of Public Policy and the Law School offer a dual degree that enables qualified students to earn both a Juris Doctor and a Master of Public Policy in approximately four years of study.
+The Price School of Public Policy and the Gould School of Law offer a dual degree program enabling qualified students to earn both the Juris Doctor and the Master of Public Policy degrees in approximately four years.

-The dual degree allows students to acquire a blend of the analytic skills of public policy and an understanding of legal institutions and processes.
-This combination of knowledge is well suited for law students who want to affect the policy-making process and craft legislation to aid in the achievement of public policy goals.
-It is equally appropriate for prospective policy analysts who are interested in law and public policy.
+The dual degree program connects analytic skills and theories of public policy with the processes of legal institutions.
+This combination of knowledge is well-suited for law students who want to affect the policy-making process and craft legislation.
+It is equally appropriate for prospective analysts who wish to better understand the legal practices that can advance or hold back policy.

-Students are required to complete 114 units of course work, including 78 units in the Law School and 36 units in the Price School of Public Policy.
+Students are required to complete 114 units of course work, including 78 units in the Gould School and 36 units in the Price School of Public Policy.